-The effect of housing wealth on IMRSs has been studied at least as far back as Campbell and Cocco (2003), Lustig and Van Nieuwerburgh (2005), Campbell and Cocco (2007) and Lustig and Van Nieuwerburgh (2010).
+The effect of housing wealth on IMRSs has been studied at least since Campbell and Cocco (2003, 2007).
 Lustig and Van Nieuwerburgh (2005) and Lustig and Van Nieuwerburgh (2010) study how time-series variation in IMRSs can explain various features of market returns (i.e. the return to wealth) and impart predictability to excess returns.
 A large literature going back to Case and Shiller (1989) and Case and Shiller (1990) finds predictability in the excess returns to housing.
 Cochrane (2011) discusses how variation in discount rates can perhaps explain this predictability.
 Campbell et al. (2009) finds that variation in a "housing premia" over the risk-free rate is important for understanding changes in housing yields.

-Ours is not the first study to moot housing market-segmentation.
-Models with segmentation are fundamental to urban economics (Muth (1966), Sweeney (1974)) and, more recently, in dynamic models used in macroeconomics and asset prices (Piazzesi and Schneider (2016)).
+Models with segmentation are fundamental to urban economics (Muth (1966), Sweeney (1974)) and, more recently, in dynamic models used in macroeconomics and asset pricing (Piazzesi and Schneider (2016)).
 Landvoigt et al. (2015) finds evidence for non-linear house prices and differential capital gains in the San Diego market.
 Piazzesi et al. (2020) finds evidence of housing market segmentation in the search behavior of households and Bernstein et al. (2019) argues that housing segmentation may be important for our understanding of how climate risk is priced.
 Nathanson (2020) uses segmented markets in a model of inter-city trade.
 Higgins (2023) examines the equilibrium housing implications of racism when markets are segmented.
 Nor are we the first to discuss the time-series variation in the OCC of mortgages and its relationship to house prices (e.g. Demyanyk and Hemert (2009); Justiniano et al. (2022); Davis et al. (2022) and citations within).

 In this paper, we show that the nexus of market segmentation and time-varying spreads in the OCC leads to predictable differences in the returns to housing.
-In Section 2 we use a simple two period model to demonstrate how heterogeneous IMRSs can lead to segmented housing markets and spreads in user-costs and returns, even when there is deep pocketed landlord that may enter any part of the market freely.
-Section 3 builds on the preceding section and constructs an econometric model we can bring to the data.
-Section 4 discusses our novel data and Section 5 our empirical methods.
-Section 6 presents the results and Section 7 concludes with some suggestions for future research.
+In Section 2.1 we use a simple two period model to demonstrate how heterogeneous IMRSs can lead to segmented housing markets and spreads in user-costs and returns, even when there is deep pocketed landlord that may enter any part of the market freely.
+Section 2.2 builds on the preceding section and constructs an econometric model we can bring to the data.
+Section 3 discusses our novel data and Section 4 our empirical methods.
+Sections 5 and 6 present the results and Section 7 concludes with some suggestions for future research.